 With stunning views and a list of amazing contemporary cuisine restaurants to choose from, it is worth making a trip up this breathtaking skyscraper for a delicious dinner.

-Float Down the Thames On A Jazz Dinner Cruise
+Float Down River Thames On A Jazz Dinner Night Cruise

 Looking for things to do in the evening in London that involve jazz music and water?
 Why not try the 3-hour Thames Jazz Dinner Cruise that includes a three-course meal accompanied with your choice of: